BirdeeHub/nixCats-nvim/README.md

 And on top of that, the interface is more intuitive and easier to call and use elsewhere.

 Hope to see you there!

+---

+- A Neovim package manager written in Nix.

+- **Nix is for downloading.
+Lua is for configuring.**
+  Keep your existing Lua config directory, while Nix provides any dependency in a contained and reproducible way.
+  Configure all downloads from a single Nix file.

+- **Multiple Neovim executables.**
+  Using a powerful but effectively optional category system, easily output multiple configured packages that are variations of your main config.
+  The name is short for 'Nix Categories'!

+- **Best of both worlds.**
+  Use the Nix Store for full reproducibility and `nix run`, or switch to live reloading with `wrapRc = false`.
+  Or set a variable to use to toggle on the fly!
+  `wrapRc = "UNWRAP_IT"`

+- **No need for Lua in Nix strings.** define arbitrary categories of dependencies in Nix, and pass arbitrary nix values, and have all the info be effortlessly made available in your configuration!

+- **Integrates with NixOS or Home Manager,**

+- **Or build it your way!**
+  Configurable as a flake, a derivation, or a module, or even entirely via calling the override function on an existing nixCats based package. <br>
+  It can then be imported and reconfigured without duplication and exported again.
+And again. and again.

+- **Extensive in-editor help** via [:help nixCats](https://nixcats.org/TOC.html).

 ## Table of Contents